RajaRakoto/node-boilerplate/README.md

 **Development**

-- 📜 `dev:tsc:watch` - interactive watch mode to automatically transpile source files with tsc-watch in development.
+- 📜 `dev:tsc:watch` - Interactive watch mode to automatically transpile source files with tsc-watch in development.
-- 📜 `dev:nodemon:watch` - interactive watch mode to automatically restart Node.js server in development with nodemon.
+- 📜 `dev:nodemon:watch` - Interactive watch mode to automatically restart Node.js server in development with nodemon.

 **Build**

-- 📜 `build` - transpile TypeScript to ES6.
+- 📜 `build` - Transpile TypeScript to ES6.
-- 📜 `build:watch` - interactive watch mode to automatically transpile source files .
+- 📜 `build:watch` - Interactive watch mode to automatically transpile source files .
-- 📜 `build:bundle` - bundle source files with ESbuild.
+- 📜 `build:bundle` - Bundle source files with ESbuild.

 **Testing**

-- 📜 `test` - run tests with Jest.
+- 📜 `test` - Run tests with Jest.
-- 📜 `test:watch` - interactive watch mode to automatically re-run tests with Jest.
+- 📜 `test:watch` - Interactive watch mode to automatically re-run tests with Jest.

 **Linting and Formatting**

-- 📜 `eslint` - lint source files with ESlint.
+- 📜 `eslint` - Lint source files with ESLint.
-- 📜 `prettier` - reformat source files with Prettier.
+- 📜 `prettier` - Reformat source files with Prettier.

 **Backup and Dependency Management**

-- 📜 `backup` - backup files with Grunt.
+- 📜 `backup` - Backup files with Grunt.
-- 📜 `pkg-check` - check useless dependencies with depcheck.
+- 📜 `pkg-check` - Check useless dependencies with depcheck.
-- 📜 `pkg-upgrade` - upgrade outdated dependencies (interactive mode) with npm-check-updates.
+- 📜 `pkg-upgrade` - Upgrade outdated dependencies (interactive mode) with npm-check-updates.

 **Versioning**

-- 📜 `versioning` - start ungit server.
+- 📜 `versioning` - Start ungit server.

-**npm Commands**
+**NPM Commands**

 - 📜 `npm-version:major` - Increments the major version number of your project using npm.
 - 📜 `npm-version:minor` - Increments the minor version number of your project using npm.
 - 📜 `npm-version:patch` - Increments the version patch number of your project using npm.

+**NVM**

+- 📜 `nvm` - Manage multiple node.js versions.
+Easily switch between node versions per project to ensure compatibility.

 > NOTE: `dev.tsc.watch` and `dev:nodemon:watch` script are designed to run at the same time when developing your application.